Bonneville County Noxious Weed Department

 One exception to this is if we, the CWMA, have a "SPRAY DAY" where all partners come together on one site and work will all land managers in the geographic area.
 Here land managers may show up with their sprayers and the CWMA will train, calibrate, and mix a load for you and you go treat your own weeds.
 These are some of the most effective weed management techniques across a single landscape.

 Contact our office and we can visit about having a 'SPRAY DAY' in your area.

 A Weed Warrior maintains and preserves the land through many different types of noxious weed management.
 Always striving to use the right tool for the right job.
 In order to find the right tool for the right job a weed warrior must first identify what weed they are trying to control.

-There are 67 noxious weeds in the State of Idaho.
+There are some 467 noxious weeds in the State of Idaho.
 24 of those are in Bonneville County.
 Each weed is listed under 1 of 4 different categories - Prohibited, EDRR, Control, and Containment.